gameall3d/chatofpomelo_unityclient/README.md

 chatofpomelo_unityclient
-This is a chat demo with new unity ui using pomelo-unityclient-socket for pomelo, the server side is chatofpomelo(https://github.com/NetEase/chatofpomelo).It use new unity ui with the unity version 4.6+.
+This is a chat demo with new unity ui using pomelo-unityclient-socket(https://github.com/NetEase/pomelo-unitychat-socket) for pomelo, the server side is chatofpomelo(https://github.com/NetEase/chatofpomelo).
+It use new unity ui with the unity version 4.6+.

 License